Mustafa I: Second reign (1622–1623)

 The epithet "Veli" (meaning "saint") was used in reference to him during his reign.

 His mental condition unimproved, Mustafa was a puppet controlled by his mother and brother-in-law, the grand vizier Kara Davud Pasha.
 He believed that Osman II was still alive and was seen searching for him throughout the palace, knocking on doors and crying out to his nephew to relieve him from the burden of sovereignty.
 "The present emperor being a fool" (according to English Ambassador Sir Thomas Roe), he was compared unfavorably with his predecessor.
 In fact, it was his mother Halime Sultan the de facto-co-ruler as Valide Sultan of the Ottoman Empire.

 Deposition and last years

 Political instability was generated by conflict between the Janissaries and the sipahis (Ottoman cavalry), followed by the Abaza rebellion, which occurred when the governor-general of Erzurum, Abaza Mehmed Pasha, decided to march on Istanbul to avenge the murder of Osman II.
 The regime tried to end the conflict by executing Kara Davud Pasha, but Abaza Mehmed continued his advance.
 Clerics and Kemankeş Kara Ali Pasha prevailed upon Mustafa's mother to allow the deposition of her son.
 She agreed, on the condition that Mustafa's life would be spared.

 The 11-year-old Murad IV, son of Ahmed I and Kösem, was enthroned on 10 September 1623.
-In return for her consent to his deposition, the request of Mustafa's mother that he be spared execution was granted.
-Mustafa was sent in the Kafes for the rest of his life, while his mother was sent to the Old Palace, where she died.
+Mustafa was sent to the Kafes for the rest of his life, while his mother was sent to the Old Palace, where she died.